ZhouQianang/STFlow/README.md

 ![](./img/figure2.png)
 ![](./img/figure1.png)
 This is the official codebase for the paper: STFlow: Spatio-Temporal Fusion of Events and Frames for Robust Optical Flow Estimation.
+OUr method rank first on DSEC-Flow Benchmark.

 ## Installation
 The code has been tested with Python3.8 and PyTorch 1.11, some packages are needed: